-145. Establishment of and access to Customs electronic entry processing system
+145 Establishment of and access to Customs electronic entry processing system

-- (1) The Chief Collector may establish a Customs electronic entry processing system. - (2) A person may not transmit to, or receive information from, a Customs electronic entry processing system unless that person is an individual who is registered by the Chief Collector as a user of that Customs electronic entry processing system.
+The Chief Collector of Customs may establish a Customs electronic entry processing system.

+(2) A person may not transmit to, or receive information from, a Customs electronic entry processing system unless that person is an individual who is registered by the Chief Collector of Customs as a user of that Customs electronic entry processing system.

-146. Registered users
+146 Registered users

-- (1) An individual who wishes to be a registered user: - (a) may, in the prescribed form, apply to the Chief Collector; and - (b) must provide other prescribed information. - (2) The Chief Collector may require an applicant for registration to give such additional information as the Chief Collector considers necessary for the purpose of the application. - (3) The Chief Collector: - (a) may grant the application, subject to conditions orrefuse the application; and - (b) must, in writing, inform the applicant of the decision. - (4) An applicant who is dissatisfied with a decision of the Chief Collector under this section may, within 20 working days after the date on which notice of the decision is given, appeal to the Minister against that decision.
+- (1) An individual who wishes to be a registered user: - (a) may, in the prescribed form, apply to the Chief Collector of Customs; and - (b) shall provide other prescribed information.

+(2) The Chief Collector of Customs may require an applicant for registration to give such additional information as the Chief Collector of Customs considers necessary for the purpose of the application.

+- (3) The Chief Collector of Customs: - (a) may grant the application, subject to conditions or refuse the application; and - (b) shall, in writing, inform the applicant of the decision.

+(4) An applicant who is dissatisfied with a decision of the Chief Collector of Customs under this Section may, within 20 working days after the date on which notice of the decision is given, appeal to the Minister against that decision.

-147. Unique user identifier
+147 Unique user identifier

-- (1) The Chief Collector must allocate to a registered user a unique user identifier in a form or of a nature determined by the Chief Collector. - (2) The unique user identifier allocated under subsection (1) must be used by the registered user for the purpose of transmitting information to or receiving information from that Customs electronic entry processing system. - (3) The Chief Collector may, by notice in writing, impose conditions on a particular registered user, or on registered users generally, on the use and security of unique user identifiers.
+The Chief Collector of Customs shall allocate to a registered user a unique user identifier in a form or of a nature determined by the Chief Collector of Customs.

+- (2) The unique user identifier allocated under subsection (1), shall be used by the registered user for the purpose of transmitting information to or receiving information from that Customs electronic entry processing system. - (3) The Chief Collector of Customs may, by notice in writing, impose conditions on a particular registered user, or on registered users generally, on the use and security of unique user identifiers.

-148. Use of unique user identifier
+148 Use of unique user identifier

-- (1) If information is transmitted to an entry processing system using the unique user identifier of a registered user, the transmission of that information is, in the absence of proof to the contrary, evidence that the information was transmitted by the registered user. - (2) If the unique user identifier of a registered user is used by an individual other than the registered user, subsection (1) does not apply if the registered user has, prior to the unauthorised use of his or her unique user identifier, notified Customs that the unique user identifier is no longer secure.
+- (1) Where information is transmitted to an entry processing system using the unique user identifier of a registered user, the transmission of that information is, in the absence of proof to the contrary, evidence that the information was transmitted by the registered user. - (2) Where the unique user identifier of a registered user is used by an individual other than the registered user, subsection (1) does not apply if the registered user has, prior to the unauthorised use of his or her unique user identifier, notified Customs that the unique user identifier is no longer secure.

-149. Conditions may be imposed on registered users
+149 Conditions may be imposed on registered users